Siddharth-Agrwal/Smart-Human-Activity-Detection/README.md

 3. YouTube video
 4. Video from Mobile Camera ( [DroidCam](https://www.dev47apps.com/) )

-See the code of the program and uncomment the line from which you want to take the  video to perform detection.

 You can take the video from Sample dataset to perform detection.
 #### [Note: If you want to perform the detection on a locally stored video then make sure that the video is stored inside the [YOLO\darknet\build\darknet\x64]() folder along with the python script]